lorimark/gnucash-devkit/README.md

    04:45 PM mark@nixhp:~/docker/gnucash/gnucash-devkit $ cat ./run.sh
    #
    # This runs the gnucash-devkit container, hooking it in to
-   #  the local file system for logging and other things.
+   #  the local file system for directly compiling files on the host.
    #
    #